Friends of The Mad River

 Picture

-Lincoln Gap Catamount Trail
+Lincoln Gap Catamount Trail - FULL

 Meet at the lower parking lot off Lincoln Gap Rd for a walk through changing forest types on the Catamount Trail.
 We will be investigating interesting forest features, noticing many different plant species, and discussing what constitutes an old growth forest.
 The trail is about 1.5 miles round trip and starts with a downhill, includes some obstacles, and we will return with an uphill hike.